What is Elementary Education, its Importance & What are the Issues with Elementary Education

 Elementary education is also called primary education in India.

-In the US and other parts of the world, it is called elementary education or elementary schools.
-But here in India, we simply say primary schools.
+It is called elementary education or elementary schools in the US and other parts of the world.
+But here in India, we say primary schools.

-Primary education starts at the age of 5 and ends when he or she is 12 to 13 years old.
+Primary education starts at the age of 5 and ends when they are 12 to 13 years old.
 In India, primary education starts from Class 1 or grade 1 and goes up to Class 6/7 or Grade 6/7.

 Importance of Elementary Education